DD2009-77: Determination of the Safety of Pioneer Hi-Bred Production Ltd.'s Soybean (Glycine max (L.) Merr.) Event 356043

 Soybean event 356043 is subject to the same phytosanitary import requirements as its unmodified counterpart.

 Please refer to Health Canada's Decisions on Novel Foods for a description of the food safety assessment of soybean event 356043.
-The food safety decisions are available at the following Health Canada web site:

 - Date modified: